29 May 2023

 First Nations interpreting service

-Members or their representatives can ask for a booking with an interpreter in one of 50 First Nations Languages.
+Members or their representatives can ask for a booking with an interpreter in a First Nations Languages.
 To book an interpreter, members can call 1300 300 273 and select option 2 as a current member, and then select option 2 to speak to our specialist team.

 How it works

-- The member lodges a request for an interpreter and confirm details.
+- The member lodges a request for an interpreter and confirms details.

 - When a suitable interpreter is sourced our team will confirm the booking via phone, including appointment time and language.
 If no suitable interpreter can be found, we will let members know.